 7. Side-to-Side Squats

-Much like the previous exercise, the side-to-side variation on the squat helps to increase lower body strength and stability.
+Much like the previous exercise, the side-to-side variation on the squat helps to increase lower-body strength and stability.
 The single-leg variation also helps to address any asymmetries throughout the body.

 How to Perform